UnitexGramLab/unitex-core/.github/CONTRIBUTING.md

    [**new issue**](https://github.com/UnitexGramLab/unitex-core/issues/new)

 1. Edit the files and **compile** your code following the *How to Build* instructions

+    - Refrain from using new C++ libraries, so as not to limit the ability to compile code under architectures, platforms or other C/C++ compilers that are incompatible with them. (e.g. instead of vector use struct list_pointer)

 1. Execute [`./unitex-core-test.sh -p1 -M1`](https://github.com/UnitexGramLab/unitex-core-tests#getting-started)
    to run non-regression and memory error detection **tests**.
 Note that is not necessary or even